San Diego Tickets

 • Restaurants: There are 17 dining options available serving quick bites to full-service dining.

-• Parking: Paid parking available at the entrance of the park.
+• Parking: Paid parking is available at the entrance of the park.

 San Diego Zoo Safari Park